1965

 TIRES

-We believe that Canadian 1966 to 1972 sedans and wagons were all delivered with 180-380 XAS tires, however documentation is scant.
+We believe that Canadian 1966 to 1972 sedans and wagons were all delivered with 180-380 XAS tires.

 Extract from a 1969 USA owners manual specifying 180-380 Michelin XH tires.
 We found several owners manuals from this era where this page was stapled or glued over the original page that showed XAS tires.